 What if my GCSE and AS performance was poor?

 We recognise that sometimes people under-perform in exams, for example, due to illness or personal difficulties, and that occasionally a college may struggle to provide teaching for a particular subject.
 If you feel that this is the case, or that your predicted grades do not reflect your potential, it is important that this is communicated clearly in the UCAS application form.

 What should I write in my personal statement?

 The personal statement is a chance for you to explain to the Admissions Tutor why you want to study Geography or Environmental Science at university and to show your knowledge of, and enthusiasm for, the subject.
 It is also a chance for you to tell us more about yourself, something we can not get just from your qualifications or your reference.
 For example, your interests and skills, or what you might contribute to life at university and to other students.

 When writing your personal statement, consider the following:

 - Establish your commitment and motivation to study.
 Show enthusiasm and demonstrate your knowledge.
 Say what particularly interests you about your chosen areas of study and mention your career aspirations.

 - Emphasise your academic interests.
 Write about your current studies and talk about the skills you have developed.
-Be warned: it is quite likely that you will be asked about whatever you write about in this part of the statement in your interview.
+Be warned: it is quite likely that you will be asked about whatever you write about in this part of the statement if you are invited for interview.